Brighton and the South Downs: Fun, Sun, and Chalky Walks

 Brighton is South England's fun city and the destination for students, bohemians, and blue-collar Londoners looking to go "on holiday."
 In 1840, a train connected the city to London, making the beach accessible to the masses for the first time.
 Since then, Brighton has become "London by the Sea."
 Whether wind, rain, or shine, it's where people come for a good time — and a fine toffee apple.
 And though the town has grown a little shabby, Brighton still knows how to crank out the fun.

 Then, of course, there's the beach.
 While Brighton isn't likely to be confused with Spain's Costa del Sol, a stroll along its gravelly beach offers a pleasant opportunity to get your feet wet.
-And striped beach chairs along the promenade are free for loungers.
+And slingback beach chairs along the promenade are available to rent.

 The countryside around Brighton offers less ticky-tacky and more pristine nature.
-Stretching east of Brighton is a coastline fringed with broad, rolling green downs, or hills.
-This area, known as the South Downs Way, runs for 100 miles along the chalk hills of England's south coast, and in April 2010, it will officially become the country's ninth national park.
-Beachy Head is a highlight of the South Downs Way.
-Its white cliffs are often mistaken for Dover's.
+Stretching east of Brighton is a coastline fringed with broad, rolling green "downs" (hills).
+The path through this area, known as the South Downs Way, runs for 100 miles along the chalk hills of England's south coast, and in 2010 the South Downs became the country's 10th national park.
+The highlight of the South Downs Way, Beachy Head, has white cliffs that're often mistaken for Dover's.
 Really, it's the same chalk, just farther west along the coast.

 Locals consider these trails a birthright.
-About once a year English hiking clubs sponsor what they call a "Mass Trespass," when walkers throughout the land use every trail and cross every fence to assert their public right of way.
+English hiking clubs have even sponsored what they call a "Mass Trespass," when walkers throughout the land use every trail and cross every fence to assert their public right of way.
 "Kissing gates" allow people to pass — but not the sheep.

 Along the way, walkers may stumble upon some mysterious chalk art.
 Since prehistoric times, locals have scratched away the topsoil from these hills to expose the chalk underneath.
 The Long Man of Wilmington depicts the outline of a man holding what looks like two staves, one on either side.
 At 230 feet tall, he is one of the largest representations of a human being anywhere.
 I've been told he's a sun god opening the doors of heaven, or a marker for monks on a pilgrimage trail.

 Arundel Castle, west of Brighton, is the home of the Duke of Norfolk.
-This 11th-century castle has straight-out-of-a-storybook appeal — gorgeous interiors and delightful gardens, particularly the new Earl's Garden, based on 17th-century designs.
+This Neo-Gothic creation of the late 19th-century has straight-out-of-a-storybook appeal — gorgeous interiors and delightful gardens, particularly the Earl's Garden, based on 17th-century designs.
 But the place feels pompous to me — even for a castle — and the opulent interiors offer a somewhat off-putting taste of England's affection for its outmoded nobility.
-Still, when do you have the opportunity to hang out in the digs of a duke?
+Still, how often do you have the opportunity to hang out in the digs of a duke?

 In the 1930s, a local farmer found the remains of a Roman palace on his land.
 Wary of archaeologists, he didn't disclose his find until 1960.
 The ensuing excavation turned up Fishbourne Roman Palace, about an hour west of Brighton.
 The highlight here are the well-preserved floor mosaics, nearly 2,000 years old and still in their original location.